Distinguishing Environments: Staging vs. Production

 First Tech provides two library dependencies within the same repository.
 To integrate them correctly, it is essential to properly configure the group, library name, and version in the project's package manager.

-This applies regardless of the programming language (e.g., in Java, this would be within the build.gradle
+This applies regardless of the programming language (e.g., in Java, this would be within the build.gradle file).
+Proper configuration ensures that the package manager references the appropriate library.

 The reference below serves as a useful tool for correctly setting up both environments.